Kamiwaza Wanda: Antagonists

 Don Bugdez is a huge evil spirit who serves him as their master with Great.
-He is the arch-nemesis of King Wanda.
-He is responsible for the spell that cursed the Wonder-Star, making it prone to be invaded by Bugmins, and his goal is to see the chaos on Earth evolve into its ultimate level by the gathering of negative energy.
+He is the arch-nemesis of King Wanda, responsible for the spell that cursed the Wonder-Star, making it prone to invasion by Bugmins, and his goal is to see the chaos on Earth evolve into its ultimate level by gathering negative energy.
 He becomes furious after seeing all the remaining Bugmins (except for Bug-Gauzemin) being captured and debugged by Yuto and his three friends, turning himself into his monstrous form, and trying to evolve the chaos on Earth to its ultimate level all by himself.
-However, he was finally defeated by Wonder-Promin.
-Don Bugdez's is later defeated with the blasts from the Fact-Promins.
+However, he was finally defeated by Wonder-Promin and the blasts from the Fact-Promins.